oroinc/documentation/book/installation.rst

    .. image:: /images/book/installation/wizard-3.png

-   On the last step, you have to provide your administrative data like the company name and administrative credentials:
+   On the last step, you'll provide your administrative data such as the company name and administrative credentials:

    .. image:: /images/book/installation/wizard-4.png